kadena-io/pact-lang-api/readme.md

 A helper function for constructing native Pact commands.
 - mkExp takes in Pact function and its arguments and returns a Pact expression.
-- mkMeta returns an object of metadata of the tx. "sender" represents the gas account, "ChainId" represents the Chain Id, gasPrice represents the price of gas, and gasLimit represents the limit of gas.
+- mkMeta returns an object of metadata of the tx. "sender" represents the gas account, "ChainId" represents the Chain Id, "gasPrice" represents the price of gas, and "gasLimit" represents the limit of gas.
 ```
 Pact.lang.mkExp(<function:string>, *args) -> <string>
   ex: mkExp("todos.edit-todo", 1, "bar") -> '(todos.edit-todo 1 "bar")'